 How to register

 You can register for this self-paced course any day of the year.
 On the day you register, your course time begins and you have 60 days to complete the course (or more if you request an extension).
-After you have registered, instructions on how to access the course online will be included in your course registration receipt email.
+Once you have completed your registration, you will receive an email invitation to enroll in the course.

 How am I assessed?